 The Court appoints its Registrar from among candidates proposed by Members of the Court.
-He is elected for a term of seven years and may be re elected.
+He is elected for a term of seven years and may be re-elected.

 The Registrar (Statute, Art.
 21) is responsible for all departments and divisions of the Registry.
-Under the terms of Article 1 of the Instructions for the Registry, “[t]he staff are under his authority, and he alone is authorized to direct the work of the Registry, of which he is the Head”.
+Under Article 1 of the Instructions for the Registry, “[t]he staff are under his authority, and he alone is authorized to direct the work of the Registry, of which he is the Head”.
 In the discharge of his functions the Registrar reports to the Court.
 His role is threefold: judicial, diplomatic and administrative.

-The Deputy Registrar of the Court is Mr. Jean Pelé Fomété, of Cameroonian nationality.
+The Deputy-Registrar of the Court is Mr. Jean Pelé Fomété, of Cameroonian nationality.
 He was elected to the post on 11 February 2013 for a term of seven years as from 16 March 2013.

-Former Registrars are listed below :
+The names of the former Registrars are listed below :

 |Santiago Torres Bernárdez||Spain||1980-1986|

-Former Deputy-Registrars are listed below :
+The names of the former Deputy-Registrars are listed below :